-Tap the circular arrow in the middle left of the screen to zero out all sensors.
+- Tap the circular arrow in the middle left of the screen to zero out all sensors.
 It may take up to six seconds for this function to be completed.
-Any alarm conditions will be silenced when the units are zeroed.

-10. Tap the left arrow to return to the WBMS main menu.

-1. Tap Reset Triggers to access the alarm menu.
+Any alarm conditions will be silenced when the units are zeroed. - 10.
+Tap the left arrow to return to the WBMS main menu.
+11. Tap Reset Triggers to access the alarm menu.
 Tap a value to change it.
+With the non-up keyboard tyne in the desired value. - change it.
+With the pop-up keyboard, type in the desired value to change it.
 With the pop-up keyboard, type in the desired value then tap the U-shaped return key on the droid device.
 Then tap the up/down arrow on the alarm menu to upload the new alarm threshold to the sensor box.
 Repeat for both axes of each active sensor.
 If desired, tap the fan-shaped broadcast symbol to query the sensor units for the current alarm thresholds.

-- 12. Tilt each Sensor Unit by hand and verify that the alarm sounds, then replace to its prior orientation to stop the alarm. - 13.
+- Tilt each Sensor Unit by hand and verify that the alarm sounds, then replace to its prior orientation to stop the alarm. - 13.
 Once proper operation is confirmed, the Sensor Units are ready to be mounted (see Sensor Unit Mounting section below).
 Disconnect the power cable from the Sensor Units and install Sensor Units in the desired locations.
 Re-attach the power cable (if using external Battery Unit) or plug in the power dongle to activate the internal battery pack. - 14.
 On the Control Center menu, verify communications with the appropriate Sensor Units.
 Tap the circular arrows to zero out the Sensor Units in their installed position. - 15.
 The system is ready for monitoring.
 Note however that readings may fluctuate for the first few minutes as the sensors come to equilibrium.
 In normal operation, readings may fluctuate +/- 0.05 degrees.
 Larger fluctuations can occur due to normal movement of the structure, such as those associated with wind or temperature changes.
 These conditions may require increasing the Alarm Thresholds. - 16.
 From the WBMS main menu tap View History to bring up a graphical presentation of sensor data.
 Note that the display does not update with data received after the History screen is opened.
 Tap the desired channels to display.
 Tap + then tap that portion of the screen of interest to zoom in.
 Multiple taps will zoom in to progressively smaller time windows.
 Tap then tap the screen, multiple times if necessary, to zoom out.
 Tap the left arrow to return to the WBMS Menu.